n0mjs710/HBlink4/docs/configuration.md

 The `trust` flag allows designated repeaters to bypass talkgroup restrictions.
 This is useful for core network repeaters managed by trusted operators.

 **Normal Behavior (trust: false or not set):**
-- Repeater requests TGs via OPTIONS packet
-- Server uses **intersection** of (requested TGs) ∩ (configured TGs)
+- If repeater sends OPTIONS packet: Server uses **intersection** of (requested TGs) ∩ (server-configured TGs)
+- If repeater does NOT send OPTIONS: Server uses the TGs from this HBlink4 server configuration
-- Repeater limited to only configured TGs
+- Repeater limited to only server-configured TGs

 **Trusted Behavior (trust: true):**
-- Repeater requests TGs via OPTIONS packet
-- Server uses requested TGs **as-is** (no intersection)
+- If repeater sends OPTIONS packet: Server uses requested TGs **as-is** (no intersection)
-- If no TGs requested, configured TGs used as **defaults**
+- If repeater does NOT send OPTIONS: Server uses the TGs from this HBlink4 server configuration as defaults
 - Trusted repeaters can dynamically access any TG without server reconfiguration

 **Example:**